 The European Commission is to ban the use of refillable bottles and dipping bowls of olive oil at restaurant tables as from next year.

-Apparently it was all down to a labeling issue to ensure you get what you ask for.
+Apparently it was all down to a labelling issue to ensure you get what you ask for.
 (As opposed to a hygienic issue, for example).

 My instant various thoughts were: